AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/off-topic/2019-08-30-outer-wilds-stop-and-smell-the-pine-trees.md

 Produced by the talented creatives at Mobius Digital, Outer Wilds is an indie space exploration game that thrusts you into a hand-crafted solar system full of intrigue and wonder.
 Your mission?
 To sate your curiosity as you brave the unknown of outer space.

-{% include picture.html img="outer-wilds" ext="jpg" alt="An in-game photo showing the founders of the Outer Wilds space exploration program." %}
+{% include picture.html img="outer-wilds.jpg" alt="An in-game photo showing the founders of the Outer Wilds space exploration program." %}

 ## What Is Outer Wilds About?

 A long time ago, your solar system was visited by an ancient civilization known as the Nomai, who left behind much of their work and findings when they perished.
 Now, as a budding astronaut, you're tasked with uncovering their past—and, in doing so, learning more about your universe and its fate.

-{% include picture.html img="rieback-nomai" ext="jpg" alt="Rieback, an NPC, commenting on the Nomai." %}
+{% include picture.html img="rieback-nomai.jpg" alt="Rieback, an NPC, commenting on the Nomai." %}

 There's just one catch: Your solar system is trapped in a time loop of 22 minutes, after which the sun goes supernova in what can only be described as the most beautiful way to die in a video game.